 Cornhole for Cancer is an endeavor of For Pete’s Sake Cancer Respite Foundation (FPS), a nonprofit charity that believes in the power of respite to change the lives of cancer patients and their families!
 With your support, FPS shares the gift of transformational time with families, giving them a respite to refresh, reconnect and rejuvenate during their cancer journey!

-So, let the Bags Fly!
+So, let the Bags Fly for Families facing Cancer!

 Cornhole for Cancer is Presented by Global Packaging